thephpleague/csv/docs/9.0/reader/record-mapping.md

 without complex logic.

 <p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>
-features.
+feature.
 It does not use the class constructor to perform the conversion.
 This means that if the targeted object contains additional logic in its constructor, the mechanism may either fail or produced unexpected results.</p>